|Oct 12, 2017|

 Issues relating to access to Soda Canyon Road properties and updates on PG&E progress will continue on the Atlas Fire page

 My guess is that there will be an enormous development rush now.
 The tourism industry will demand any number of concessions to counter the devastating impacts of the fire.
 Residents and the County will want to rebuild quickly, and, if the Oakland hills fire is any guide, will want to expand their holdings.
 Developers may also want to rebuild and flip houses as vineyard estates for owners not wishing to return, or to develop new vineyard estates on properties as yet undeveloped while land values have dipped.
 The wine industry will want expand vineyard areas newly cleared of woodlands.
 There will be enormous amounts of recovery and insurance money pouring into the county and that money will find its way not just into rebuilding but in expanding the built environment of the county.
 In every disaster there is ample opportunity for profiteers.
-It is not an appetizing prospect for those concerned about protecting a rural Napa.
+Rural residents, who have been the most vociferous in opposing watershed development and the most impacted by the fires, are now focused on rebuilding their own lives.
+It is not an appetizing prospect for those concerned about protecting the rural character of Napa County.

 County map of buildings destroyed or damaged in fire